Morningstar Star Rating Explainer: What They Are & How To Use Them

 There are also two additional ratings that Morningstar will establish for funds:

-• Morningstar Quantitative Rating – When there isn’t an analyst covering a fund, Morningstar may still rate a fund using their Morningstar Quantitative Rating system.
+• Morningstar Quantitative Rating – When no analyst is covering a fund, Morningstar may still rate a fund using their forward-looking Morningstar Quantitative Rating system.
 They use a “machine-learning statistical model” to establish a gold, silver, or bronze rating.
 The Quantitative Ratings are calculated monthly.

 Example of Morningstar Star Rating

-I took a look at the report for the Vanguard Small-Cap Index Investor Shares (NAESX), which got 5 stars and a Gold rating as of July 10th, 2019.
-Remember, one of the rating criteria is Price and this report is based on the July 10th, 2019 price.
+I took a look at the report for the Vanguard 500 Index Admiral Shares (VFIAX), which got 5 stars and a Gold rating as of March 4th, 2024.
+Remember, one of the rating criteria is Price and this report is based on the March 4th, 2024 price.

 (Morningstar offers this sample report – it’s about DODGX)